-The best ways for emloyees and guests to protect themselves from COVID-19:
+The best ways for people to protect themselves from COVID-19:

 Wear a face mask:

 Protect yourself and others with a snug-fitting, non-valved, multilayer face mask at all times when outside of your home.
 This includes indoor and crowded outdoor spaces.
 Try to avoid touching your face.